vgteam/libbdsg/docs/rst/tutorial.rst

 .. warning::

-        :func:`odgi.graph.append_step` will not stop you from appending nodes that are not connected to the preceeding node.
+        :func:`bdsg.handlegraph.MutablePathHandleGraph.append_step` will not stop you from appending nodes that are not connected to the preceeding node.

 .. code-block:: python